 Live Line-up: The presentation of persons to a witness for the purpose of identifying or eliminating a suspect or suspects.

-Mock Line-up: A line-up procedure, conducted without the presence of witnesses, that is video-recorded for witness viewing at a later time.
+Mock Line-up: A line-up procedure, conducted without the presence of witnesses which is video-recorded for witness viewing at a later time.

-Photographic Array: A collection of photographs, including a suspect photograph and filler photographs placed in random order, that is shown to a witness for the purpose of identifying or eliminating suspects.
+Photographic Array: A collection of photographs, including a suspect photograph and filler photographs placed in random order, which is shown to a witness for the purpose of identifying or eliminating suspects.